Andrew Feinberg: Early life

-Feinberg was born to a Jewish family in Washington, DC and grew up in Bethesda, Maryland where he attended Walt Whitman High School and graduated in 2001 along with journalist Ashley Parker, a White House Correspondent for The Washington Post.
+Feinberg was born to a Jewish family in Washington, DC and grew up in Bethesda, Maryland where he attended Walt Whitman High School and graduated in 2001 along with journalist Ashley Parker.
 Feinberg attended the University of Wisconsin–Madison and graduated in 2005 with a Bachelor of Arts degree in History and History of Science.
 He was a coxswain on the university's rowing team and participated in the 2002 selection process for the United States' Under-23 National Rowing Team, but was cut along with future 2008 Olympic Medalist Marcus McElhenney.

 Career

 Feinberg began his career at Warren Communications News where he covered telecommunications and Internet policy for Communications Daily and Washington Internet Daily.
 He was the first reporter to break the story of House Democrats' 2008 attempt to restrict and regulate the use of social media by Members of Congress.

-In 2012 Feinberg joined The Hill as a staff writer covering technology and telecommunications policy.
+In 2012, Feinberg joined The Hill as a staff writer covering technology and telecommunications policy.
 Over the years his work has appeared in publications including Washington Business Journal, Politico Magazine, Silicon Angle, and Mashable.